-The first of many surprises at SeaWorld San Diego is Explorer's Reef™.
-This brand new arrival experience takes guests under an iconic wave sculpture and immediately immerses them into an undersea adventure where they can touch a shark, interact with a ray and feel tiny cleaner fish gently nibble at their hands.
-Explorer’s Reef -- with four state-of-the-art touch pools with hundreds of sharks, dozens of rays and thousands of cleaner fish -- is just the beginning of your SeaWorld adventure.
+Unforgettable experiences begin immediately at SeaWorld's new, interactive arrival experience, Explorer's Reef.
+Guests enter under an iconic wave sculpture and are immediately immersed into an undersea adventure where they can touch a shark, interact with a ray and feel tiny cleaner fish gently nibble at their hands.

-SeaWorld is full of animal shows and exhibits, but for those who want to get even more up close to some of the ocean's most fascinating creatures, the opportunities abound: the Dolphin Interaction Program allows guests to feed, touch and play with bottlenose dolphins; and the Beluga Interaction Program is a unique chance to enter the water with beluga whales, gentle giants known as "sea canaries" for their bird-like vocalizations.
+For those who want to get even more up close to some of the ocean's most fascinating creatures, SeaWorld's animal encounters can be a dream come true: the Dolphin Interaction Program allows guests to feed, touch and play with bottlenose dolphins; and the Beluga Interaction Program is a unique chance to enter the water with beluga whales, gentle giants known as "sea canaries" for their bird-like vocalizations.

-With all the fun happening inside the park, guests may not know what’s happening behind the scenes, where SeaWorld is caring for rescued animals that were found ill, injured or stranded on beaches along the San Diego coastline.
-Over the last 50 years, SeaWorld’s Rescue Team has taken in and cared for more than 7,000 marine mammals and more than 8,000 birds.
-The goal of the program is to successfully rehabilitate and return these animals to the wild, giving them a second chance at life.
+With all the fun happening inside SeaWorld, guests may not know what goes on behind the scenes, where zoological team members are caring for rescued animals that were found ill, injured or stranded on beaches along the San Diego coastline.
+Over the last 50 years, SeaWorld San Diego's Rescue Team has taken in and cared for more than 16,000 marine animals.
+The goal of the rescue program is to rescue, rehabilitate and return animals to the wild, giving them a second chance at life.